khanhdang/homepage/_posts/2018-03-31-Reading_List_of_March.md

 tags: [documentation,new]
 ---

-**I think it would be fun to track some articles and books I read, so I make a list:**
+**I think it would be fun to track some articles and books I read, so I make a list.
+I also noted some thoughts and reviews overall.**

 # Article